alex-neal/mars_cnn/mars_CNN.md

     0.8446771502494812

-*** comment on performance, compare to Wagstaff ***
+The accuracy on the test set is 85.5%.
+Let's have a look at Wagstaff et al's results for comparison.
+The following table from the original paper includes their results along with two baselines: random-choice guessing, and always selecting the "other" category, which is the most common.

 ![Wagstaff Results](mars_cnn_files/wagstaff_table.png)

 Our results of 92.4%, 85.7%, and 84.5% accuracy on our training, validation, and testing sets are slightly lower than Wagner et al.'s published results.
-However, the accuracy is still remarkably higher than the two baselines shown in the table.
-Additionally, our model is about 1/3 the size of AlexNet with 18 million parameters compared to AlexNet's 60 million.
+This was to be expected since our network is trained from scratch on solely this dataset.
+However, the accuracy is still remarkably higher than the two baselines.
+Additionally, our model is about 1/3 the size of Wagner et al's model, with 18 million parameters compared to AlexNet's 60 million.

 <br>

 ## Prediction

-We'll conclude by visualizing the model's decisions.
+We'll conclude by visualizing our model's decision-making.
 We pass the test image data to the model's `predict` function to get the predicted class probabilities for each example.

 ```python